Daniel C. Esty: Education

-Esty earned his A.B. in economics from Harvard College and J.D. from Yale Law School.
-He also studied as a Rhodes Scholar at Balliol College, Oxford, from which he received a MPhil in philosophy and politics.
+Esty earned a Bachelor of Arts in economics from Harvard College and Juris Doctor from Yale Law School.
+He also studied as a Rhodes Scholar at Balliol College, Oxford, from which he received a Master of Arts in philosophy, politics, and economics.

 Career

 Prior to joining the Connecticut Department of Environmental Protection, Esty was the Hillhouse Professor of Environmental Law and Policy at Yale University.
 He held faculty appointments in both Yale’s Yale School of the Environment and Law Schools.
 He also served as the Director of the Yale Center for Environmental Law and Policy and the Center for Business & Environment at Yale (CBEY).

 Esty was a Senior Fellow at the Peterson Institute for International Economics in 1993 and 1994, served in a variety of senior positions on the United States Environmental Protection Agency from 1989 to 1993, and practiced law in Washington, D.C. from 1986 to 1989.

-Esty spent the 2000–2001 academic year as a Visiting Professor at INSEAD, the European business school in Fontainebleau, France.
+Esty spent the 2000–2001 academic year as a visiting professor at INSEAD, the European business school in Fontainebleau, France.
 In 2002, Esty received the American Bar Association Award for Distinguished Achievement in Environmental Law and Policy for “pioneering a data-driven approach to environmental decision making” and developing the global Environmental Sustainability Index.
 He served four years as an elected Planning and Zoning Commissioner in his hometown of Cheshire, Connecticut.
 He also served as an energy and environmental policy adviser on the Barack Obama 2008 presidential campaign and as a member of the Presidential Transition Team.

 He has advised companies on energy, environment, and sustainability issues and serves as the Chairman of the Esty Group, a corporate sustainability strategy group based in New Haven, Connecticut.
 He sits on the board of directors of the Energy Future Coalition, Resources for the Future, and the Connecticut branch of The Nature Conservancy.